Skip to Content Skip to Navigation

 Preparing for Your CO2 Laser Procedure

-A topical anaesthetic cream will be applied approximately 45 minutes before the procedure to numb the skin and reduce discomfort during treatment.
-If you are treated with a Contour Clinics doctor, the option of nerve blocking injections can be provided.
+• A topical anaesthetic cream will be applied approximately 45 minutes before the procedure to numb the skin and reduce discomfort during treatment.
+If you are treated with a Contour Clinics doctor, the option of local anaesthetic may be provided if clinically indicated.

 What to Expect During CO2 Laser Resurfacing